Bendeguz-Cs/Rotary_encoder/README.md

 Simple Arduino library used to read the position of an incremental rotary encoder.

 > [!NOTE]
-> Currently this library works much better on microcontrollers with higher clock speeds for example the Seeeduino XIAO
+> Currently this library works much better on microcontrollers with higher clock speeds like the Seeeduino XIAO or ESP-32